rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ========

 The examples below show how the mDNS technique is used during ICE processing.
-The first example shows the typical case, and the other two examples demonstrate how peer-reflexive candidates for local IP addresses can be created due to timing differences.
+The first example shows a simple case, the next two examples demonstrate how peer-reflexive candidates for local IP addresses can be created due to timing differences, and the final example shows a real-world case with IPv4, IPv6, and STUN.

 Normal handling
 ---------------